 - a.
-The final decision shall integrate findings of fact that address any substantive comments, recommendations, or concerns expressed by Indian tribal governments. - b.
-If the final decision contradicts the comments, recommendations or concerns of Indian tribal governments, the County must justify how it reached an opposing conclusion. - 2.
-The treaty rights protection process may conclude if the County determines that the proposed uses would not affect or modify treaty or other rights of any Indian tribe.
-Uses that would affect or modify such rights shall be prohibited. - 3.
+The final decision shall integrate findings of fact that address the county's effort to meet with or consult with the tribal governments and any revisions and treaty rights protection plan resolving the- tribal governments' any substantive comments, recommendations, or concerns expressed by Indian tribal governmentsconcerns. - b.
+If the final decision contradicts the comments, recommendations or concerns of Indian tribal Tribal governments, the County must justify how it reached an opposing conclusion. - 2.
+The treaty rights protection process may conclude if the County determines that the proposed uses would not affect or modify treaty or other rights of any Indian tribe.- Uses that would affect or modify such rights shall be prohibited. - 3.
 A finding by the County that the proposed uses would not affect or modify treaty or other rights, or a failure of an Indian tribe to comment or consult on the proposed uses as provided in these guidelines, in no way shall be interpreted as a waiver by the Indian tribe of a claim that such uses adversely affect or modify treaty or other tribal rights.

-SECTION 14.810 Indian Tribal Treaty Rights and Consultation (SMA Only)
+SECTION 14.810- Indian Tribal Tribal Treaty Rights and Consultation (SMA Only)

-For all new development or new uses in the SMA, the Forest Service is responsible for consulting with Indian tribal governments at the government-to-government level.
-The purpose of this process is to ensure that its management activities will not affect treaty rights, and to provide meaningful participation in the identification, evaluation and protection of cultural resources.
+For all new development or new uses in the SMA, the Forest Service is responsible for consulting with Indian tribal Tribal governments at the government-to-government level.- The purpose of this process is to ensure that its management activities will not affect treaty rights, and to provide meaningful participation in the identification, evaluation and protection of cultural resources.

-Section 17 (Savings Provisions of the Scenic Area Act) contains several provisions regarding the need to avoid potential effects to treaty rights.
-Treaty rights are defined by the Treaties of 1855 between the Congress and Indian Tribal governments.
-These rights are not subject to negotiation.
-Potential effects to treaty rights must be avoided.
-The Forest Service has no authority to interpret or negotiate in the area of treaty rights.
+Section 17 (Savings Provisions of the Scenic Area Act) contains several provisions regarding the need to avoid potential effects to treaty rights.- Treaty rights are defined by the Treaties of 1855 between the Congress and Indian Tribal Tribal governments.- These rights are not subject to negotiation.- Potential effects to treaty rights must be avoided.- The Forest Service has no authority to interpret or negotiate in the area of treaty rights.

 Cultural resources are protected by the Scenic Area Act and the Historic Preservation Act of 1966.
-Indian tribal governments are identified as parties to be consulted during the inventory, evaluation and protection of cultural resources.
+Indian tribal Tribal governments are identified as parties to be consulted during the inventory, evaluation and protection of cultural resources.

-CHAPTER 15 ADMINISTRATION AND ENFORCEMENT
+CHAPTER 15- ADMINISTRATION AND ENFORCEMENT